kubernetes-client/java/docs/kubectl-equivalence-in-java.md

 Configuration.setDefaultApiClient(ClientBuilder.defaultClient());
 ```

+This will create a client on either a client, or a container in Kubernetes.

 ### Manifest of Supported Commands

 #### Kubectl get

-You can either query single resource or list multiple resources using the `Kubectl#get` helper depending
+You can either query a single resource or list multiple resources using the `Kubectl#get` helper depending
 on whether you're passing `name()` in the flow.
 Here is a few illustrative examples for querying pod
 resources: